CK-codemax/bare-metal-cluster/README.md

 # High-Availability Kubernetes Cluster on AWS

 This project automates the deployment of a production-ready, highly available Kubernetes cluster on AWS using Terraform and Ansible.
-The cluster consists of 3 master nodes and 3 worker nodes with proper load balancing and node naming.
+The cluster consists of 3 control-plane nodes and 3 worker nodes (6 nodes total) with proper load balancing and node naming.

 ## 🏗️ Architecture